gelatinescreams/gelatinescreams.github.io/README.md

   * Tabs are now implemented.
 This allows unlimited locations of topologies, still one file!
 * **NEW 3.9** General topology notes are now implemented.
 You can also encrypt per note.
 * **NEW 3.9** Snapshots are now implemeted.
 Auto save and manual save are available.
-* **NEW 3.9** Action audits are now implemeted.
-This allows you to audit whether or not the file has been tampered with in an easy to read log.
-  * *Note: Both snapshots and audits are local browser only and do not transfer to another device.
-This feature is coming in 4.0*
-* **NEW 3.7** The Rackening!!
-  * Add any rack size from 6-48 and open it as its own canvas with U slot placement of nodes, new and existing, enabling unlimited hierarchical rack layouts.
-* **NEW 3.7** Layers upon layers!!
-  * Choose between physical, logical, security and application layers for anything and easily toggle visibility between them.
 * **See more changes in the [changelog.md](changelog.md)**

 # Demos

 * **Core Edition**